Increasing carbon storage and wildlife on Scotland's land

 - Tax bands would be determined using refinements to existing carbon soil science and data.

 - By supplementing existing incentive schemes for peatland & woodland restoration, we could vastly scale up our efforts.

-- Revenues could fund more community-based climate action projects.
+- Revenues generated could fund community-based climate initiatives.

 - There would be many additional public benefits: increased wildlife, increased employment opportunities, reduced flooding, better water quality, and more recreational opportunities leading to improved mental and physical health.

 Scotland is in a stronger position than most to deliver major carbon reductions by transforming the way we manage our land.

 The proposal was presented at the start of 2021 to Scotland's Climate Assembly and subsequently made its way into the Climate Assembly’s ‘Statement of Ambition and Recommendations’ (please see pages 42 and 86 of their Report).

 In December 2021, the Scottish Government published its response to these recommendations.
 In their response they cited an inability to implement a new national devolved tax within current powers.
 However, we believe we have demonstrated a number of viable options to take this proposal forward and we strongly urge ambition from the Scottish Government, commensurate to the scale and urgency of the climate and biodiversity crises.